kmorris01/A-B-Test/README.md

   Click-through-probability--Again, since the users have not seen the page we tested on before they decide to click the button, the       click-through-probability also does not depend on our test.
 This one would be an invariant metric.
 This is a real good invariant       metric, since the clicks happen before the users see the experiment, therefore it does not depend on our test.

   ***Launch Criteria Statement--
 The expectation for the experiment/test could be as follows--the gross conversion will decrease practically significance, which demonstrates that the cost will be lower by introducing the new screener; while the net conversion will not decrease statistically significance, which can indicate that the screener can impact the result of the revenues.
-Bonferroni correction could be use as a method of tracking multiple metrics--to assist with ruling out false positives, however it is a conservative method.

 # Measuring Variability--
 The analytical standard deviation is computed as std = sqrt(p * (1-p)/N)